kodosa7/bug-flow/README.md

 ## Notes
 - Due to html2canvas library limitations, PNG for the Dev BugFlow logo was used
 instead of SVG.
-- Doesn't render correctly in Firefox.
+- Doesn't render correctly in Firefox and Safari.